Get trial

 Automated historization reduces development effort, lowers the risk of errors, improves historical data quality, and enables deeper, more reliable analytics and AI without overburdening your data engineering team.

-By using AnalyticsCreator and its built-in SCD support, you can turn historization from a complex, error-prone coding exercise into a guided, automated process—unlocking the full value hidden in your historical data.
+By using AnalyticsCreator and its built-in SCD support, teams can turn historization from a complex manual coding exercise into a guided, metadata-driven process for creating more traceable and repeatable historical models.

 Related Blogs